coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Neural Network Training.md

 Researchers then found an even better way to perform gradient descent which fixes the previously mentioned problem with instability.

 Instead of evaluating the whole dataset at once or only a single sample, we take batches of $m$ samples.
 This both provides the improved performance of SGD while smoothing out instability caused by variance in samples (because the batches will include samples from many classes).
+The batch size is another (hyper-)parameter to the optimisation; small batch sizes tend to produce better generalising networks that are less stable, requiring smaller learning rates.

+Notably, larger batch sizes can exploit parallelism in many-core architectures.
+If you process each sample in a batch in parallel then training times can be greatly reduced (it may be a good idea to set your batch size to equal your core count, or similar).